Intervention/docs/image/v3/modifying/text-fonts.md

-# Text & Fonts
+---
+title: "Text & Fonts"
-## Write Text on an Image
+subtitle: "Write Text on an Image"
-Learn how to add text and fonts on images with PHP and Intervention Image.
-Discover methods for setting font size, font color, alignment, rotation, line height, and text wrapping.
+lead: "Learn how to add text and fonts on images with PHP and Intervention Image.
+Discover methods for setting font size, font color, alignment, rotation, line height, and text wrapping."
+sort: 3
+---

 [TOC]